Payroll Process Step 1 – Payroll Entry

 - To pay each hourly employee, enter the number of regular and overtime hours, plus any additional hours or money.

-Note: All active Hours and Money Codes appear the worksheet.
-To change what appears here, go to Settings > Payroll Settings > Hours & Money Codes and choose the Frequently Used Hour and Money codes.
-To activate or inactivate a code, click “Edit” and check or uncheck the Active box.
+Note: All active “frequently used” Hours and Money Types appear the worksheet.
+To see more money or hours, choose “Show All Hours and Money Types.”
+To change what appears here, go to Settings > Payroll Settings > Hours & Money Types and choose the Frequently Used Hour and Money types.
+To activate or inactivate hours or money, click “Edit” and check or uncheck the Active box.

 You have the option to tax money at the supplemental tax rate determined by the IRS.
 Check the Supplemental Flat Rate Tax checkbox that appears under the selected money type.
 For more information on taxes for supplemental pay, see “How to Tax Supplemental Pay.”